Frequently Asked Questions

 I have returned my application.
 What is the next step?

-After applying for admission, our Admissions Director will work with your schedule to set up a time to have your child complete a basic skills test with the teacher of the rising grade (required for kindergarten - 8th grade).
-Following the assessment, families may need to meet with the teacher to go over test results, and they will meet with our head of school to discuss basic school information.
+After applying for admission, our Admissions Director will work with your schedule to set up a time to have your child complete an assessment with the teacher of the rising grade (required for kindergarten - 8th grade).
+Following the assessment, families may need to meet with the teacher to go over test results, and finally, they will meet with our principal to go over school procedures and policies.
 For more details, contact the Admissions Director at 423.622.3755, ext.
-12 or email@example.com.
+12 or [email protected]